trillionclues/trillionclues/README.md

 - 👋 I’m @trillionclues
 - 😄 Pronouns: HE/HIM
 - 🌱 Super interested in mobile Development
-- 👯 I’m looking to collaborate on Open Source projects
+- 👯 ..and looking to collaborate on Open Source projects
 - 🔭 I’m currently working on a Netflix clone
 - ⚡ Fun fact: Milk before Cereal